-- 1. Based on the Allowable Fee; and - 2.
-Subject to the Deductible, Coinsurance, Copayments, and Annual Out-of-Pocket Maximum stated in the Schedule of Benefits, unless otherwise stated in the Schedule of Benefits or this Section for specified Covered Benefits.
+- 1. Based on the Allowable Fee; and - Subject to the Deductible, Coinsurance, Copayments, and Annual Out-of-Pocket Maximum stated in the SBC, unless otherwise stated in the SBC or this Section for specified Covered Benefits.

 EXCEPTIONS

 When Services Are Provided By An Indian Service